abhirupmjdr/CS6910_A1/README.md

 Yes, you can as many optimization and/or activation functions you want to.
 You just need to write the implementationand pass the parameters.

+#### 4. What is copy.js?

+It is not related to the Deep Neural Netowrk model, it is a script file which allows us to add a copy a button in the markdown (i.e readme.md) file to copy with a single click.
+Although it is supported by most of the browsers but still for safety reason to work almost with all browsers I have added it